 Jessica Lourey (rhymes with "dowry") writes about secrets.
 She is the bestselling Agatha, Anthony, and Lefty-nominated author of the critically-acclaimed Mira James mysteries, which have earned multiple starred reviews from Library Journal and Booklist, the latter calling her writing "a splendid mix of humor and suspense."
-Jess also writes nonfiction, edge-of-your-seat YA adventure, magical realism, and feminist thrillers.
+Jess also writes nonfiction, edge-of-your-seat YA adventure, magical realism, suspense novels, and thrillers.
 She is a tenured professor of creative writing and sociology, a recipient of The Loft's Excellence in Teaching fellowship, a Psychology Today blogger, and a TEDx presenter (check out her TEDx Talk for the surprising inspiration behind her first published novel).
 When not teaching, reading, or dorking out with her family in Minneapolis, you can find her dreaming of her next story.

 How did you come into writing?